zjunweihit/hexo_root/source/_posts/en-tpo-1-l4.md

 Well, they live together as a falimy and they take care of their young until they are at least two years old.
 They're really friendly with each other.
 And what I really like is that they even have greeting `ceremonies`.
 And they are `not at all` aggressive and territorial like the Easten marmots.
 So they social behavior is so different from Eaten marmots because of the climates where they live?
 That seems so bizarre.
+Well, the Olympic marmots `inhabit` `meadows` high Olympic Montains where the weather conditions are much harsher.
+So there is a lot of wind and snow.
+The growing season only lasts two to three months.
+So in that much shorter period of time all the Olympic marmots male and female, eat, play and `nurture` the young together.
+Because the climate is so harsh, cooperation inscreases the survival rate of Olympic marmots.
+They keep their young at home untill they are physically able to survive on their own.
+That could explain why the social behavior of Olympic marmots is so unlike that of the Easten marmots.

 # Word and Expression